 - A street legal motorcycle in safe operating condition.
-The motorcycle must have a firmly attached seat with handlebars or grips not more than 15 inches higher than the seat.
+The motorcycle must have a firmly attached seat with handlebars or grips not higher than the driver's shoulders.
 It must be equipped with all required safety equipment.

 - Your basic vehicle control and crash avoidance skills.